BoboTiG/python-fastest-json-module/README.md

-# Fatest JSON Python module
+# Fastest JSON Python module

 Run Python JSON benchmarks to find the fastest module that can be used as a drop-in replacement of the `json` standard one.